Irish Republican Socialist Party: Recent history

 In the 2000s and 2010s, the IRSP has been involved in campaigns and political protests, mainly around Belfast and Derry but also in of parts of the Republic of Ireland as well.
 Some of these protests included anti-austerity protests, the Right2Water campaign against water charges, opposition to welfare reform and introduction of universal credit, and supporting striking nurses.

 In November 2016, after a number of raids on members of the party's homes, the IRSP issued a warning saying the PSNI were "playing with fire".
 IRSP's Lower Falls representative Michael Kelly claimed that "British security forces risk bringing serious conflict onto the streets" and said that "The Irish Republican Socialist Party has been in existence for over 40 years, in that time we have never tolerated attacks on our membership from any quarter," The comments drew criticism from UUP MLA Doug Beattie and SDLP Alex Attwood.

 During the COVID-19 pandemic, the IRSP launched Republican Socialist Aid, which aimed to distribute PPE to healthcare and essential workers in communities across Ireland at risk of exposure to the virus.

-In September 2020 the IRSP started a 'Drop The Rents' campaign, requesting landlords and letting agencies in North Belfast and West Belfast to lower their rent prices to local housing benefit levels and protesting against landlords and letting agencies that would not and that issued threats of eviction.
+In September 2020 the IRSP started a 'Drop The Rents' campaign, requesting landlords and letting agencies in Belfast to lower their rent prices to local housing benefit levels and protesting against landlords and letting agencies that would not and that issued threats of eviction.
 The campaign has achieved some level of success.

+IRSP members have publicly supported the 2022 Russian invasion of Ukraine, and the INLA have been accused of receiving "dark money" from the Russian state.
+On 25 February 2022, one day after the invasion of Ukraine, the party affirmed its support for the Russian-controlled Donetsk People's Republic in a social media post in which they called Ukraine a "Nazi regime" and a "NATO puppet".
+It included a picture of IRSP members posing in front of Free Derry Corner with the flags of the Soviet Union and the Donetsk Republic.
+This was condemned by local SDLP councillors.

 During the East Wall protests in November 2022, the IRSP opposed the housing of 380 refugees due to the absence of notice given to residents about the move prior to arrival and the feasibility of using the housing there for a large number of refugees.
 They said the residents were not opposed to refugees, just the lack of notice and uncertainty of feasibility.
 This differed to the majority of other groups who opposed any housing of refugees, regardless of notice.